brilla-ai/brilla-ai/README.md

 ## Getting Started

-TBD - Information on deployment and setup, etc
+Information on app deployment and setup can be found [here](./streamlitDemo/README.md)

 ## Contributing